How to use iPhone Backup Extractor

-The restrictions passcode is the PIN set in iOS to enable parental controls on an iPhone.
-Apple provide more information about it on their site.
+The Screen Time passcode (called "restrictions passcode" prior to iOS 12) is the PIN set in iOS to enable parental controls on an iPhone.
+Apple provides more information about it on their site.

-Reincubate iPhone Backup Extractor's menu includes a "Utilities" section, which has two functions for the restrictions PIN: to reset it, and to recover it.
+Reincubate iPhone Backup Extractor's menu includes a "Utilities" section, which has two functions for the Screen Time passcode: to reset it, and to recover it.

-The restrictions passcode can be recovered using the "Recover Restrictions PIN" option in the Utilities menu.
-The option will be greyed out if no restrictions passcode is set on the backed up device.
+The Screen Time parental restrictions passcode can be recovered using the "Recover Screen Time / restrictions passcode" option in the "Utilities" menu.
+The option will be greyed out if no Screen Time or restrictions passcode is set on the backed up device.

 Reset restrictions PIN